MOohTus/ODAMNet/docs/source/pages/formats/Output.rst

 DOMINO_MeSHID_activeModulesNetworkMetrics.txt
 -----------------------------------------------

-Some metrics are calculated such as number of edges and nodes for each acitve module identified.
+Some metrics are calculated such as number of edges and nodes for each identified active module.

 - ``AMINumber``: active module number
 - ``EdgesNumber``: number of edges in the active module
 - ``NodesNumber`` : number of nodes in the active module
-- ``ActiveGenesNumber``: number of active genes (target genes)
+- ``ActiveGenesNumber``: number of target genes

 .. code-block:: none